 1971.
 Bachelor of Arts, magna cum laude.
 University of New York at Stony Brook.
 Major: Social Sciences.

-1996 - Present: Santa Rosa Junior College, Full-Time Tenured Professor of Psychology
+1996 - 2019: Santa Rosa Junior College, Full-Time Tenured Professor of Psychology and Psychologist

 2002 - 2004: Department Chair.
 Department of Behavioral Sciences.
 Santa Rosa Junior College